Is it hard to learn 3500 Chinese characters?

 - Keeping similar characters separated (meaning, writing, pronunciation)

 Learning a Chinese character isn’t like learning the name of the capital of a country, although that’s what it might look like for the uninitiated.
 The capital of France is Paris. 女 in Chinese means “woman”.
+Same thing.

 Unfortunately, that’s not how Chinese works.
 If you know 3500 characters at this very superficial level, you will be very, very far from literate in Chinese, even if you know the relevant grammar.
 Some characters have dozens of seemingly unrelated meanings, several pronunciations depending on context and are used in different ways in different words.